 Born in Brazil, Nelson Freire began his piano studies at the age of three with Nise Obino and Lúcia Branco, who was a pupil of Liszt.
 He made his first public appearance at the age of five with Mozart’s Sonata in A, K.331.
-In 1957, after winning a grant at the Rio de Janeiro International Piano Competition with his performance of Beethoven’s “Emperor Concerto”, he went to Vienna to study with Bruno Seidlhofer, a teacher of Friedrich Gulda.
-Seven years later he won the Dinu Lipatti Medal in London and the 1st prize at the International Vianna da Motta Competition in Lisbon.
+In 1957, after winning a grant at the Rio de Janeiro International Piano Competition with his performance of Beethoven’s Emperor Concerto, he went to Vienna to study with Bruno Seidlhofer.
+Seven years later he won the Dinu Lipatti Medal in London and 1st prize at the Vianna da Motta International Competition in Lisbon.

 He has collaborated with such distinguished conductors as Pierre Boulez, Lionel Bringuier, Riccardo Chailly, Charles Dutoit, Valery Gergiev, Lorin Maazel, Kurt Masur and Seiji Ozawa.
 He has appeared with the greatest ensembles, among them the philharmonic orchestras of Berlin, London, New York and Israel, as well as with Amsterdam’s Royal Concertgebouw Orchestra, the Leipzig Gewandhaus Orchestra and orchestras in Munich, Paris, Tokyo and St Petersburg (including the Mariinsky Orchestra).

 In 2003 a film was released about the pianist – Nelson Freire: A Man and His Music.
 In March 2007 Freire received the title of Commandeur de l’Ordre des Arts et des Lettres.
 In 2011 he became a Chevalier de la Légion d’honneur.